-1) So long as the airport is used as an airport, or for another purpose involving the provision of similar services or benefits; or d.
+- 1) So long as the airport is used as an airport, or for another purpose involving the provision of similar services or benefits; or - 2) So long as the sponsor retains ownership or possession of the property. - d.
 Required Solicitation Language.
 It will include the following notification in all solicitations for bids, Requests For Proposals for work, or material under this grant agreement and in all proposals for agreements, including airport concessions, regardless of funding source: